1203-Johnson-Ellis/Mafia-Dating-Sim/README.md

 If you want just a little more detail, the [Quickstart guide](https://www.renpy.org/doc/html/quickstart.html#a-simple-game) is a great place to get started writing scenes (it provides simple examples of images, scene transitions, and use of labels and variables).
 For even more information, see the full [Ren'py documentation](https://www.renpy.org/doc/html/).

 ## EDITING AND ACCESS
 If you have a GitHub account, I will add it to the repository.
-(GitHub isn't scary, I promise).
+(GitHub isn't scary, I promise.)

 You can edit directly through GitHub by opening the page for any file and hitting `Edit this file`.